brianchacon/TODOSide/README.md

 clone de proyect

-remove all the '.class' files (yes, i won't delete for you! :P )
+remove all the '.class' files (yes, i won't delete them for you! :P )

 ~~~
 [Linux]$rm *.class